 Besides the posts about hot deploy on Tomcat Eclipse (WTP), and on JBoss exploded EAR/WAR, this is a similar post about Java hotswap based on the Java Platform Debugger Architecture (JPDA), or more specific layer, the Java Debug Wire Protocol (JDWP).

 Yes, “hotswap” does not necessary mean to deploy, the Java app can see different results in runtime just via debugging.
 Okay later on you can still deploy to the web server so that it can run as production, but the point of hotswap is to speedup development process.

-In this field, the leading software is JRebel, but its price is a bit high compared to developing countries in South East Asia, like Vietnam.
+In this field, the leading software is JRebel, but its price is a bit high compared to living standards in developing countries in South East Asia, like Vietnam.
 Therefore I tried the “free” alternatives: